 How much does this cost?: ¿Cuánto cuesta?: Quant costa això?.

-Overall, both Catalan and Spanish are great languages to have in your repertoire, but Spanish is obviously more useful in the vast majority of cases.
+Overall, both Catalan and Spanish are great languages to have in your repertoire,though Spanish is in wider usage around the world.
+You will never regret learning more than one language, so why not both?

 Finally, remember that when you’re learning any language, you need to be able to dedicate a good amount of time to studying.
 Often, this comes to us in the most unexpected ways, such as the commute to work with language apps or online with a tutor.